Battle of Tampico (1829): Background

 During the 1810s, revolts broke out in the Spanish colony of New Spain, severely damaging Spanish authority in colonial Mexico.
 Various issues had caused the rebellions, with many factions eventually determining that New Spain should become independent from Spain and form a new Mexican nation.
 While the Spanish Empire initially succeeded in suppressing the rebellion, by the late 1810s, the Mexican revolutionaries had established control over much of the country.
 Mexico achieved its de facto independence with the signing of the Treaty of Córdoba in 1821, but the Spanish government refused to accept the legitimacy of the treaty; Spanish military garrisons remained in Mexico until 1825, and the Spanish navy used the nearby island of Cuba as a base from which to attack Mexican shipping in the Gulf of Mexico.

 As early as 1822, Spanish military commanders envisioned a reconquest of Mexico.
 The liberal faction holding power in the Spanish Parliament delayed early plans.
 However, by 1823, the power of the Spanish throne had been restored, and invasion plans began in earnest.
 Potential landing points for the invasion included Veracruz, Campeche, Tampico, or the Yucatán peninsula.
 Invasion plans called variously for several thousand to twenty-five thousand troops and often included the addition of Spanish volunteers recently exiled from Mexico.
 Many Spanish planners thought the Mexican populace would not support the Mexican government, so disease (especially yellow fever) and distance were considered the largest obstacles to any invasion.

 Ferdinand VII signed the order to invade Mexico in April 1829.
 Planning for the invasion took place over the summer months in Havana, where an invasion fleet was gathered, eventually choosing to land at the port of Tampico.
-An invasion force of several warships, 15 supply ships, and 3500 men led by General Isidro Barradas sailed from Havana on 5 July.
+An invasion force of several warships, 15 supply ships, and 3500 men led by General Isidro Barrada sailed from Havana on 5 July.
 The fleet took three weeks to sail to the Mexican coast, where a hurricane scattered it, instead landing in Cabo Rojo, just outside Tampico.

 Mexican officials first learned of invasion rumors in early 1829 from the Mexican consulate in New Orleans.
 While the Spanish invasion force was inbound from Cuba, the Mexican government tried to strengthen its coastal defenses.
 However, it remained unaware of where it would land.